 AAP Positional Letter

-RE: AB 1335 (Bonta) Sugar-sweetened beverages: health warnings
+RE: AB 1335 (Bonta) Sugar-sweetened beverages: safety warnings

-I am writing on behalf of the American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, to let you know that we strongly support the proposed legislation AB 1335 (Bonta)).
-This bill would require that health warning labels be placed on beverages sold in California that contain added sweeteners and at least 75 calories per 12 ounces.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports proposed legislation AB 1335 (Bonta), the Sugar-Sweetened Beverages Safety Warning Act to require that health warning labels be placed on beverages sold in California that contain added sweeteners and at least 75 calories per 12 ounces.

-Multiple studies have clearly demonstrated that consumption of sugary soft drinks is associated with marked increases in occurrence of obesity, type 2 diabetes, tooth decay, and other negative health outcomes.
+Multiple studies have demonstrated that consumption of sugary soft drinks is associated with marked increases in occurrence of obesity, type 2 diabetes, tooth decay, and other negative health outcomes.
 It is for this reason that California legislators banned the sale of soda on school campuses.
-However, school site soda consumption is of course only one source of sugar-sweetened beverages, and it is important that both parents and their children are made aware of the risks of consuming these drinks so that they may make well-informed decisions about their health.
-As noted in AAP policy, “As much as 40% of the daily energy consumed by 2- to 18-year-olds is in the form of ‘empty calories’ (energy-dense, nutrient-poor), most of it consumed away from school”—and much of it in the form of sugar-sweetened beverages, of which 65% of California youth between the ages of 12 and 17 consume at least one per day.
-Many of these children will go on to suffer from poor health for much of their lives as a result of their elevated consumption of sugar-sweetened beverages.
+However, school site soda consumption is only one source of sugar-sweetened beverages.
+As noted in AAP policy, “As much as 40% of the daily energy consumed by 2 to 18-year-olds is in the form of ‘empty calories’ (energy-dense, nutrient-poor), most of it consumed away from school”—and much of it in the form of sugar-sweetened beverages, of which 65% of California youth between the ages of 12 and 17 consume at least one per day.

-Pediatricians across the state support AB 1335 (Bonta).
-We thank you for your leadership on behalf of the health and well-being of children, youth, and families in California.
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide strongly support proposed legislation AB 1335 (Bonta) and urge you to vote AYE.
+We thank you for your leadership on behalf of children, youth, and families in California.

 Chief Executive Officer, American Academy of Pediatrics, California